Medical Gases and their associated equipment are widely used for treating patients in hospitals, at home, and by the emergency services.

 Some equipment such as medical gas regulators, demand valves and medical gas flow meters, that are associated with the administration medical gases, are classified as medical devices.
 European Medical Devices Directives 93/42/EC (as amended) covers the placing on the market and the putting into service of medical devices.
 Medical devices carry a CE marking that is the manufacturer's declaration that the equipment complies with the Essential Requirements of the relevant Medical Devices Directive.

-The Medicines and Healthcare products Regulatory Agency (MHRA) is the Executive Agency of the Department of Health which protects and promotes public health and patient safety by ensuring that medicines, healthcare products and medical equipment meet appropriate standards of safety, quality, performance and effectiveness, and are used safely.
+The Medicines and Healthcare products Regulatory Agency (MHRA) is an Executive Agency of the Department of Health and Social Care.
+The MHRA protects and promotes public health and patient safety by ensuring that medicines, healthcare products and medical equipment meet appropriate standards of safety, quality, performance and effectiveness, and are used safely.

 Any organisation that wishes to manufacture medical gases must have a Manufacturer's Authorisation issued by the MHRA for the manufacture of medical gases.
 The organisation is required to comply with the basic principles and practices of Good Manufacturing Practice (GMP) and Good Distribution Practice (GDP) as laid down in the relevant European Guidelines.